Khanchobany (dance)

-Khanchobany (Xançobanı) – is a national Azerbaijani dance, performed by men to fast national music.
+Khanchobany (Xançobanı) – is a Khanchobani dance, performed by men to fast national music.
+It is also popular among Azerbaijanis.

 Origination

-In the 17th and 18th centuries, a tribe called the Khanchobany settled in Shirvan region of Azerbaijan.
+In the 17th and 18th centuries, a tribe called the Khanchobany settled in the Shirvan region of Azerbaijan.
 The dance named for them is performed in a tribe spirit.
-The dance originated in the late19th century.
+The dance originated in the late 19th century.

 Performance

 The dance is performed both in weddings (mainly in village weddings) and during other holidays and concerts.
 It is performed only by men at a quick pace, with synchronized moves.